mdelmain/note-taker-aRTCBUKd/README.md

 # 11 Note Taker

 ## Description
 For the module 11 assignment I built a back end for a note taker application using express.
-The application stores / retreives notes using a json file and the user can add and delete notes to the page.
+The application stores / retrieves notes using a json file and the user can add and delete notes to the page.

 ## Installation
 Use `npm install` to install express / the required packages.

 ## Usage
 The user will need to click on the "Get Started" button on the home page to go to notes page.
-From the note taker page the user can add a new note which displays on the left side of the page.
+From the note taker page, the user can add a new note which is saved on the left side of the page.
 The user can also delete notes from the list.

 ## User Story